dchan331/nba-mongoose/README.md

 username and password on GitHub, where other people can see it!

 ## Exercises

+Open `/week03/day3/nba-mongoose/index.js` and and implement missing functionality where it says `// YOUR CODE HERE`. **NOTE:** be sure to do `npm install` before you begin.

 In the command line, run the following command to populate your Player Document in mLab

     node playerAdd.js